w314/notes/javaNotes/qc/qc1/qc1_springBootWebData.md

 - there are also `@___Mapping` (@GetMapping, @PostMapping) for methods within a Controller that specify what verbed requests go to that certain method
 - the `ResponseEntity` object is used to send back responses to the client.
 It lets us set status code and the body of the response.

+`ContextLoaderListener` - This automates the creation of our ApplicationContext for us so that our application and its server can “just run”

 ## Spring MVC Application FLow
 - When the `Tomcat server` receives a `HTTP request`, it gets passed to the `DispatcherServlet` (our Front Controller)